Theory of post-jamming rigidity in feedback-regulated cellular packings: Growth-rate crossover

 \subsection{Order-of-magnitude estimate for the crossover scale}

-The crossover scale $P^\ast$ in Eq.~\ref{eqS:bimodalcriterion} can be estimated by combining the growth law with the low-pressure mechanics.
+The crossover scale $P^\ast$ in Eq.~\eqref{eqS:bimodalcriterion} can be estimated from the elastic response to cellular growth.
 Strong suppression of compressed-sector growth begins once the growth rate drops by an order of magnitude

 which implies

 A characteristic compressed-bud pressure can be estimated as

 where $\varepsilon_c$ is the characteristic local strain needed to complete a compressed bud.
 If that strain is estimated from the characteristic added completion area $a_c$,